Culture. Race. Diversity. Inclusion. Equity. Access.

 What is Culturally Responsive-Sustaining Education?

-The CR-S is a framework utilized in New York State education that creates student-centered learning environments to:
+The CR-SE is a framework utilized in New York State education that creates student-centered learning environments to:

 • Affirm racial, linguistic and cultural identities;